canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

 ```

-The `exporters` sections could be ato-generated also based on the relations established, for example:
+The `exporters` sections could be auto-generated also based on the relations established, for example:

 ```yaml
 exporters: